PlanB-Network/bitcoin-educational-content/tutorials/others/create-teacher-profile/en.md

 ![tutorial](assets/11.webp)
 - At this point, on GitHub Desktop, you should be on your new branch.
 This means that all modifications made locally on your computer will be exclusively recorded on this specific branch.
 Also, as long as this branch remains selected on GitHub Desktop, the files visible locally on your machine correspond to those of this branch (`add-professor-your-name`), and not to those of the main branch (`dev`):
 ![tutorial](assets/12.webp)
 - To add your professor profile, open your file explorer and navigate to your local repository, in the `professors` folder.
-You will find it under the path: `\GitHub\sovereign-university-data\professors`.
+You will find it under the path: `\GitHub\bitcoin-educational-content\professors`.

 - Within this folder, create a new folder named with your name or pseudonym.
 Make sure there are no spaces in the folder name.
 Thus, if your name is "Loic Pandul" and no other professor has this name, the folder to create will be named `loic-pandul`:
 ![tutorial](assets/13.webp)